• 10% is the average amount of time used by our data centers

 • Upward view of giant tree with sprawling branches in green woodland

-To reach our Climate Pledge, we’ll invest, innovate and drive new solutions that can scale.
+To reach our Climate Pledge of net-zero carbon by 2040, we are investing, innovating and driving new solutions that we can scale.
 We also believe that AI can be one of the climate movement’s most powerful tools, and we continue to leverage AI to help us use less materials, less water, and less energy while maintaining or improving our performance.

 • Renewable energy generation facility with mirrored solar collectors